 If you choose not to apply online, you need to simply fill out the food stamp application form available online and then mail, fax or personally submit the document to your local office.
 Once you submit the application, you will be contacted for an interview as the next step in the process.

-You must attend the interview in order to successfully apply for SNAP in Delaware.
+You must attend the interview in order to apply for SNAP in Delaware successfully.
 At the interview, you will be asked to verify the information you provided on the application.
 This will include providing proof of citizenship and proof of income.
 In most cases, your food stamp application will be processed within 30 days from the date of application.

 Find Out About SNAP Benefits in Delaware